Cynog Dafis: Early life and teaching career

 Cynog Glyndwr Davies was born in Treboeth, Swansea, on 1 April 1938.
-His father was George Davies, a Presbyterian reverend, preacher and minister.
+His father was George Davies, a Presbyterian minister.
 He grew up in South Wales and attended Aberaeron Primary School, Aberaeron County Secondary School and Neath Boys' Grammar School.
 He completed his secondary education in 1956, leaving grammar school with three A-levels in English, Welsh and history.

 Davies then trained to become a teacher at University College Wales, Aberystwyth (now Aberystwyth University), where he graduated with a Bachelor of Arts (BA Hons) and Master's in education.
 After his studies, Davies took to a career of teaching in secondary schools and institutions of further education.
 He taught Welsh and English at Pontardawe College of Further Education from 1960 to 1962, and also taught English at Newcastle Emlyn Secondary Modern School from 1962 to 1980, Aberaeron Comprehensive School from 1980 to 1984 and Dyffryn Teifi Comprehensive School from 1984 to 1991.
 From 1991 to 1992, he was also a research officer in the Department of Adult Continuing Education at University College Swansea (now Swansea University).

 Davies married Llinos Iorwerth on 1 January 1962.
 Together, they have two sons and one daughter.
 The couple lived together at Crugyreryr Uchaf in Talgarreg, Ceredigion for 38 years but have since moved elsewhere.
 At some point, Davies changed the spelling of his surname from its English form to the Welsh form after his wife had done so to her own name; his name became Cynog Glyndwr Dafis.'